Redgate SQL Provision, SQL Clone, Data Masker Part1

 We need to create an image which acts as the primary dataset for the clones.
 The image requires a server to temporarily host the backup on (in order to apply masking rules) and a file share where it will host the completed image.
 There is a few settings to configure which are simply defining those locations.

-Depending on the size of your database and the number of rules you’ve configured, this process may take some time to complete since it is restoring the database and running the rules against that database.
+Depending on the size of your database and the number of rules you have configured, this process may take some time to complete since it is restoring the database and running the rules against that database.
 Once complete, SQL Clone’s webpage will inform you that it has completed.

 Creating clones